argocon22Workshop/ArgoCDRollouts/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-You can check your setup by running the precheck script found in the `scripts` directory of this repo.
+You can check your setup by running the precheck script found at `scripts/prereq-check.sh` of this repo.

 ## Setup Argo CLI Tools